Easy Taco Casserole

 Serving Suggestions

-On the side, serve taco casserole with Instant Pot Mexican Rice and a crisp Green Salad.
+On the side, I usually serve this taco casserole with Instant Pot Mexican Rice and a crisp Green Salad.

 Serving of taco casserole topped with red onion, tomato, avocado and cilantro.